-How to Prepare for NEET along with Boards in Class 12?
+How to Start Preparing for NEET in Class 12 Along with Boards?

 “Boards are something that need not to be worried about.
 If your grasp on concepts is good then it is easy.
 As a NEET aspirant, your sole focus is on MCQs so you may find subjective questions difficult to write but believe me you can still do very good with just a little practice.
 Just do previous years question papers.
 Try to write in points and draw flowcharts.
 Manage time while attempting.”